Lady Emily Lutyens

-Lady Emily Lutyens (née Bulwer-Lytton; 26 December 1874 – 3 January 1964) was an English theosophist and writer.
+Lady Emily Lutyens (26 December 1874 – 3 January 1964) was an English theosophist and writer.

 Life

 Emily Lytton was born on 26 December 1874 in Paris, the daughter of Robert Bulwer-Lytton, 2nd Baron of Lytton (later the 1st Earl of Lytton) and Edith Villiers.
 She was brought up in Lisbon, India (where her father was Viceroy from 1876 to 1880) and Knebworth House, where she was educated by governesses.

 From 1887 to 1891 she lived in Paris, where her father was British ambassador, and became a correspondent of the elderly Norfolk clergyman Whitwell Elwin.
 She returned to England after her father's death, and fell in love with Wilfrid Scawen Blunt, 35 years her senior:

 From 17 to 21 Emily Lytton was the friend of the magnificent "oriental" Englishman, Wilfred Scawen Blunt.
 At 21 (when he was 57) she was among the women who fascinated him; when he had been dead for more than 30 years the spell and the danger of him lingered in her so vividly that in her first book (A Blessed Girl), written when she was 80, she proclaimed his dishonourable intentions with charm and some unfairness.

 She became the lifelong friend of Blunt's daughter, Judith (later Baroness Wentworth).

 In 1897 she married the architect Edwin Landseer Lutyens.
 She had five children, including Mary Lutyens, the composer Elisabeth Lutyens, the social worker Ursula Ridley, Viscountess Ridley, and the painter Robert Lutyens.
 Lutyens interested herself in social and political questions, such as the state regulation of prostitution.
 She was a visitor to the local lock hospital, a member of the Moral Education League, and a supporter of women's suffrage.
 She introduced her older sister Lady Constance Bulwer-Lytton to the suffrage movement, though was herself opposed to militancy and resigned from the Women's Social and Political Union in 1909.